-- A. Provide a uniform level of light to the area to be illuminated through the number, location, and height of lighting fixtures. - C. Utilize pedestrian-oriented light poles between 14-16 feet in height, either by direct burial or surface mounted; poles should not be mounted on large concrete pedestals. - D. Provide electrical outlets at the top of the pole for connecting holiday and event lighting, if feasible.
+- A. Provide a uniform level of light to the area to be illuminated through the number, location, and height of lighting fixtures. - B. Locate pedestrian-oriented lights at regular intervals along sidewalks and pathways.
+Spacing will vary according to fixture selection, but should provide a uniform level of light. - C. Utilize pedestrian-oriented light poles between 14-16 feet in height, either by direct burial or surface mounted; poles should not be mounted on large concrete pedestals. - D. Provide electrical outlets at the top of the pole for connecting holiday and event lighting, if feasible. - E. Coordinate the placement of lighting with the landscaping so that there is no conflict between trees and shrubs, and the light fixtures.